syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Conditional-Formatting.md

 A particular conditional format at the specified range can be removed by using the [RemoveAt](https://help.syncfusion.com/cr/file-formats/Syncfusion.XlsIO.IConditionalFormats.html#Syncfusion_XlsIO_IConditionalFormats_RemoveAt_System_Int32_) method.

-The following code example illustrates how to remove conditonal formats at specified index value.
+The following code example illustrates how to remove conditional formats at specified index value.

 {% tabs %}
 {% highlight c# tabtitle="C# [Cross-platform]" %}